-Here are a few web designers who have lots of experience helping owners design a winning website for their restaurants:
+Here are a few website design services with lots of experience helping restaurant owners design a winning website:

 You can also find readymade templates that are great for many restaurants (look into GoDaddy and some popular WordPress templates), but of course, a professionally designed site is often well worth the cost.